karstenw/nodebox-pyobjc/README.md

 This is a fork of [NodeBox 1](https://github.com/nodebox/nodebox-pyobjc).

-The current version is 1.10.1
+The current version is 1.10.2

 Download the compiled app from the [github releases](https://github.com/karstenw/nodebox-pyobjc/releases).

+2026-05 The first final release.
+Python is up to 3.13, PyObjc is 12.1.
+Separate archives for arm and intel.

 2022-03-28 App only release includes version for M1.
 This was generated on an iMac with 11.6.3 and has only been tested to run the examples.
 Not the Library.